Introducing the Planetary AngelsNov 07, 2022

 In the subsequent posts, I’ll give you a quick sketch of the planetary angels.
 You’ll have to decide for yourself.

-This, hover, is just the beginning of the journey.
+This, however, is just the beginning of the journey.
 The links between astrology and angelology run deep.
 There were also lesser angels for other astrological sky-divisions – the 12 solar Zodiac signs, the 28 Lunar Mansions (the lunar Zodiac), the 4 triplicities (earth, air, fire and water), the 36 decans (10-degree divisions), and the 72 quiniaries (5-degree divisions).

 To the Medieval mystics, for any moment in time, they conceived of an ever shifting heavenly host teaming up to infuse the world with spirit, and lift matter transcend itself.